cortes-ciriano-lab/savana/README.md

 ### Install SAVANA with Conda

-The easiest way to install SAVANA is via conda:
+The easiest and recommended way to install SAVANA is via conda:
 ```
 conda install -c bioconda savana
 ```

 ### Install SAVANA from Source

 _Alternately_, you can install SAVANA from source.